Walton-on-the-Naze: The Naze

 The Naze continues to erode rapidly (at about 2 metres per year), threatening the tower and wildlife.
 The Naze Protection Society was formed to campaign for erosion controls.
 The Naze has become popular for school fieldwork to investigate erosion and ways to protect the coast.
 Protection includes a sea wall, a riprap, groynes and a permeable groyne as well as drainage.
 Millions of tons of sand have been added to the beach to replenish it and stop the cliff eroding.
 However, the cliff near Naze Tower is greatly eroded.
 It is receding fast, and within 50 years Naze Tower may tumble into the sea like the pill boxes that can be seen on the beach.

 The cliffs themselves are a Site of Special Scientific Interest (SSSI), the base of which is London Clay (54 million years old) which is overlaid with a 2-million-year-old sandy deposit of Red Crag.
 This sandy deposit contains many fossils including bivalve and gastropod shells, sharks' teeth and whale bones.
-The clay base is considered one of the best sites for pyritised fossils (mainly wood) and for bird bones (which are very rare).
+The clay base is considered one of the best sites for pyritised fossils (mainly wood), and for bird bones (which are very rare); in 1998, David Attenborough estimated that over 600 specimens of bird fossil had been found at the site.